taeukseo/umross/README.md

 # UMRoss

 This small beamer theme for UM Ross School of Business - subject to improvement.
-It has been developed on the base of *Saarland* theme by Kailash Budhathoki.
+It has been developed on the basis of *Saarland* theme by Kailash Budhathoki.
 The original version is available at: https://github.com/kailashbuki/beamerthemesaarland.
+I thank James Caldera for valuable comments.